ramSeraph/opendata/docs/about.md

 permalink: /about/
 ---

-Contains information about some of the Opendata available for India
+Contains information about some of the Open data available for India